opendp/deployments-registry-ui/pages/background/intro-to-dp.md

 This \\(M\\) algorithm will provide a set amount of noise, quantified by ϵ, which would generate outputs with certain error from the real value, which can be quantified by the following interactive widget.

-### Randomized Response was ε-Differential Privacy
+### Randomized Response was ϵ-Differential Privacy

 Although randomized response surveys predate the formal definition of differential privacy by over 40 years, the technique directly maps to the binary mechanism used in modern differential privacy.

-Assume you wish to set up the spinner originally proposed by Warner to achieve ε-differential privacy.
+Assume you wish to set up the spinner originally proposed by Warner to achieve ϵ-differential privacy.
 This can be done by asking participants to tell the truth with probability
 \\(\frac{e^{\frac{\epsilon}{2}}}{1 + e^{\frac{\epsilon}{2}}}\\).
 This is
 known in the literature as the binary mechanism.